Sign-MAML: Efficient Model-Agnostic Meta-Learning by SignSGD

 Table \ref{table: fc100} presents the performance of {\SignMAML} versus {\MAML} and {\FOMAML} on {\FSCIFAR} for 5-way 1-shot classification, 5-way 5-shot classification, 10-way 1-shot classification and 10-way 5-shot classification.
 Compared to MAML, Sign-MAML performs slightly better for all tasks and takes only half computation time per iteration.
 Compared to {\FOMAML}, Sign-MAML achieves a remarkable increase of $4.8\%$ and $3.7\%$ in accuracy for 5-way 1-shot classification and 5-way 5-shot classification, respectively.
 Moreover, it has very similar computation cost as FO-MAML for all tasks.
 Overall, Sign-MAML is a competitive method in both performance and computation efficiency when compared to FO-MAML and MAML.

 \paragraph{Sign-MAML vs. FO-MAML} In Figure \ref{fig: heat}, we present the classification accuracy of {\SignMAML} and {\FOMAML} in a variety of few-shot learning setup, with $N \in \{2, 5, 7, 10\}$ ways and $K \in \{1, 2, 3, 4, 5\}$ shots on MiniImageNet.
+We compare algorithms in the computation-lightest regime using 1 gradient unrolling step.
 As we can see, if the tasks become more challenging, namely, with higher $N$ and lower $K$, then Sign-MAML performs much better than FO-MAML.
 For example, Sign-MAML achieves an accuracy that is $7.5\%$ higher than FO-MAML for 10-way 1-shot classification.
 The performance gap becomes larger as $N$ increases or $K$ decreases.
 Moreover, for the cases where FO-MAML outperforms Sign-MAML, the performance gaps (1 - 3\%) are smaller than the cases where Sign-MAML outperforms FO-MAML (1 - 8 \%).